Long delays of 65 minutes after ‘vehicle overturns’ following crash on M6 near Lancaster

-A crash on the M6 near Lancaster sparked lengthy delays of 65 minutes.
+A crash on the M6 near Lancaster sparked lengthy delays of up to 80 minutes.

 By Sean Gleaves